benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/get-started.md

     </figure>

-    Better yet, you can create your own application accelerators and share them with other portal users.
-This will help you standardize on common tools, and eliminate the time you normally waste adding common libraries or configuration.
+    Best of all, you can [create your own Application Accelerator](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/getting-started-create-app-accelerator.html "create your own Application Accelerator") templates and share them with other developers.
+This helps you standardize your practices, foster the use of preferred tools, and eliminate the time you normally waste adding the same common libraries and configuration settings to each project.

 ??? tip "**APIs – Know Your Application Programming Interfaces**"

-    APIs available to developers can be listed, shared, and documented using common standards such as OpenAPI[^1].
-APIs registered here in this way have a high degree of utility.
-With the API document view, you can "try out" an API before you write code to consume it.
+    APIs available to developers can be listed, shared, and documented using common standards such as OpenAPI[^2].
+APIs registered in this way have a high degree of utility and visibility.
+With the API document view, you can "try out" an API in the portal without writing any code.

-    [^1]: Some may know the OpenAPI specification via its previous name - "Swagger documentation."

     <figure markdown>
         ![Sample API document looking at a GET method in REST.](images/sample-api.png)